deusveritatis/strt/README.md

 # Usage Directions

-These scripts acquire the working systems and runs some commands on them
+These scripts acquire the working systems and runs some commands on them.

 ## Moving folders and files